CaptainAnonymous02/email/README.md

 # email templates

-A selection a email templates, for beautiful HTML emails.
-For instructions on how to use the templates, visit our online page.
+A selection of material email templates.
+Easily implement them by downloading the project.